onfido/onfido-sdk-ui/README.md

 The Onfido SDK has been optimised to provide the following accessibility support by default:

-- Screen reader support - accessible labels for textual and non-textual elements available to aid screen reader navigation, including dynamic alerts
+- Screen reader support: accessible labels for textual and non-textual elements available to aid screen reader navigation, including dynamic alerts
-- Keyboard navigation - all interactable elements are reachable using a keyboard
+- Keyboard navigation: all interactable elements are reachable using a keyboard
-- Sufficient color contrast - default colors have been tested to meet the recommended level of contrast
+- Sufficient color contrast: default colors have been tested to meet the recommended level of contrast
-- Sufficient touch target size - all interactable elements have been designed to meet the recommended touch target size
+- Sufficient touch target size: all interactable elements have been designed to meet the recommended touch target size

 ## More information